Creativice-Oy/graph-terraform-cloud/docs/jupiterone.md

    the integration instance.
 6. Select a **Polling Interval** that you feel is sufficient for your monitoring needs.
 You may leave this as `DISABLED` and manually execute the integration.
-7. Enter the **Terraform Cloud API Key** generated for use by JupiterOne.
+7. Enter the **Terraform Cloud Authentication Token** generated for use by JupiterOne.
 8. Click **Create Configuration** once all values are provided.

 # How to Uninstall